c-eg/themoviedbapi/README.md

 Some of the API methods support appending additional requests to the response.
 This concept is part of the underlying [TMdB API - Append To Response](https://developer.themoviedb.org/docs/append-to-response), our wrapper just mimics the scheme.

-If you try to call the getter for a model that is part of the appendable response, without passing it to the function, it will return
+If you try to call the getter for a model that has fields for appendable responses, without providing the append to response parameter to the function, it will return  `null`.
-`null`.

 ```java
 TmdbMovies tmdbMovies = tmdbApi.getMovies();